What causes belly fat after hysterectomy?

 There are different types of hysterectomy, and they include:

 In a partial hysterectomy, the entire uterus won't be removed.
 Only a portion will be removed.
-In some cases, the doctor might leave your cervix intact.
-The cervix is the lower, narrow end of the uterus.
-It forms a connection or canal between your uterus and your vagina.
+In some cases, the doctor might leave the cervix intact.
+The cervix is the lower, narrow end of the uterus that forms a connection or canal between the uterus and the vagina.

 A total hysterectomy entails that the entire uterus is removed along with the cervix.
-Even with the removal of your cervix, it is advisable to keep going for regular pelvis examinations.
+It is advisable to keep going for regular pelvis examinations, even with the removal of the cervix.

 In this type of hysterectomy, the surgeons remove the uterus and cervix, the ovaries (oophorectomy), and the fallopian tubes (salpingectomy).
 This is the type of hysterectomy that causes menopausal symptoms in women who have not yet reached the age of menopause.